cypress-io/cypress/docs/source/guides/core-concepts/cypress-in-a-nutshell.md

 {% note info %}
 ### {% fa fa-graduation-cap %} What You'll Learn

-- what Cypress looks like
+- What Cypress looks like
-- how Cypress queries the DOM more safely than jQuery
+- How Cypress queries the DOM more safely than jQuery
-- how Cypress manages subjects and chains of commands
+- How Cypress manages subjects and chains of commands
-- what assertions look like and how they work
+- What assertions look like and how they work
 {% endnote %}

 {% note danger Important! %}